transport-technologies-unimelb/aimes-ecosystem-user-guide/docs/map/network-metrics.md

 Here, Network Metrics will show the average statistics for all Links and Intersections that are visible on the map.

-If you want to get the statistics for an arbitrary polygon, use the Map Selection tool and set the option to Polygon.
+If you want to get the statistics for an arbitrary polygon, use the Bounds Selector tool and set the option to Polygon.

 ![](/img/map/network-metrics/polygon.png)